librajt/shtml2html/README.md

 ==========
 [![NPM version](https://badge.fury.io/js/shtml2html.png)](http://badge.fury.io/js/shtml2html)
 shtml2html is a HTML parser tool that will make include shtml files inline and save as html files.
 That is to say, the inline code `<!--#include file="inc/file.shtml"-->` or `<!--#include virtual="/shtml2html/test/inc/file.shtml"-->` will be replaced by the content of file `inc/file.shtml`.
+Both single file and files in the entire directory are supported !

 Install
 ----------